 So what’s the answer? … It’s simple!
 Owners should purchase a toothbrush specifically designed for cats, like this one on Amazon.
-This sets particularly useful because it includes full sized toothbrushes AND finger brushes.
-Every cats different, so why pay for two different sets when you can get everything you need in one place?
-Use a combination of these brushes to brush your Maine Coons teeth everyday.
+This sets particularly useful because it includes full-sized toothbrushes AND finger brushes.
+Every cat is different, so why pay for two different sets when you can get everything you need in one place?
+Use a combination of these brushes to brush your Maine Coons teeth every day.

 If brushing your Maine Coon teeth seems like a foreign concept, click here to skip straight to our instructions on introducing Maine Coon tooth care brushing to your cats correctly.

 Before you rush out and start brushing your cat’s teeth with your human toothpaste, STOP!
 Our toothpaste is poisonous to our feline friends so place an order for one of these poultry-tasting cat toothpastes instead.

 How Many Teeth Do Maine Coon Cats Have?

 If you are going to introduce a Maine Coon tooth care routine to help avoid Maine Coon tooth loss, you will need to know how many teeth your cat actually has.
 So let’s start from the beginning…

 The first thing you need to know is that Maine Coon kittens are similar to human babies, in the sense that they are not born with teeth.
 In fact, according to ASPCA a Maine Coon kittens baby teeth will not start to appear until they are roughly 3 weeks old.
 These baby teeth differ to their permanent teeth, since they are smaller and have pointed tips.
 A Maine Coon kitten will grow 26 baby teeth.